Google

 Never mind that BoJo and his cronies did far worse and without declaring it.
 Starmer and Reeves promised an end to all that.

-I mean, if Britain's Prime Minister can't buy his own glasses, how easily could he be bought by big donors...
+I mean, if Britain's Prime Minister can't buy his own specs and a half decent suit, how easily could he be bought by really big donors...?

-And never mind that they've ended the practice - that merely demonstrates the greed and stupidity of doing it in the first place.
+Never mind that they've ended the free-clothing practice - that merely demonstrates the greed and stupidity of doing it in the first place.

 British Infrastructure Bonds and the Office of Public Infrastructure